 A passionate chamber musician, Carlyn utilizes her love of chamber music through both international and local performances, education, and outreach.
-She was recently selected to be a Emerging Artist Fellow in Chamber Music Silicon Valley's 2018-2019 season, which will include numerous performances of seasoned and contemporary ensemble works throughout the Bay Area, a tour with classical/contemporary world music ensemble Common Sounds, and tour/residency in Tijuana, Mexico.
+She was recently selected to be a Emerging Artist Fellow in Chamber Music Silicon Valley's 2018-2019 season, which will include numerous performances of seasoned and contemporary ensemble works throughout the Bay Area, a tour with contemporary world music ensemble Common Sounds, and summer residency in Tijuana, Mexico.
 While at CIM, Carlyn was a member of the Advanced Piano Trio Program through which she performed in a weeklong residency with the Chamber Music Society of Detroit with the NOA Trio.
 Before relocating to San Francisco, Carlyn was a founding member of the Cleveland Cello Quartet, a genre-bending ensemble of CIM graduates, which was an Ensemble-In-Residence at The Music Settlement in Cleveland, OH.

 Carlyn has performed throughout the Northeast in venues ranging from Carnegie Hall to the Chautauqua Institution, as well as in Canada and England.
 She has participated in numerous summer music festivals including Mendocino Music Festival, Chamber Music Academy at Domaine Forget, Toronto Summer Music Festival, Banff Chamber Music Residency, Banff Master Classes and Festival Orchestra where she served as principal cellist, the London Master Classes, Yellow Barn Young Artists Program, Meadowmount School of Music, and Bowdoin International Music Festival.
 Carlyn has performed in numerous orchestral settings including the Stockton Symphony, Suburban Symphony Orchestra (principal cellist), CityMusic Cleveland Chamber Orchestra, Cleveland Opera Theater, CIM Orchestra (served as principal cellist), and Banff Festival Orchestra/Opera Orchestra (served as principal cellist), among others.